darkconsole/avorion-mothballing/README.md

 1. This mod needs to be on both the client and the server UNLESS the player has no intention to ever use it, then the client side can be skipped.

-2. Copy the data directory to your game or use the patches.
+2. Copy the `data` and `mods` directory to your game or use the patches.
 This mod overwrites nothing.

 3. Copy the `mods/DccMothballing/ConfigDefault.lua` file to `Config.lua` if you